-If you have been considering installing and maintaining a sprinkler system on your own, keep in mind that it is always best to hire a qualified professional to avoid severe damage and larger issues later on.
+If you have been wondering how to install a sprinkler system on your own, keep in mind that it is always best to hire a qualified professional to avoid severe damage and larger issues later on.

 If your system is not properly installed, opened or closed, damages to your irrigation and your landscaping can occur.